Ed King: Lynyrd Skynyrd

 King, along with all pre-crash members of Lynyrd Skynyrd, were inducted into the Rock and Roll Hall of Fame in 2006.
 His guitar playing influenced many subsequent musicians, including Metallica bassist Cliff Burton.

 Personal life

 In 2011, King underwent a successful heart transplant.
 In 2017, he appeared as a customer in the Discovery Channel docudrama Moonshiners, buying $30,000 worth of premium gin.

-According to a Nashville news station WTVF, King had been battling cancer in the months prior to his death.
-King died in his Nashville, Tennessee, home on August 22, 2018, at 68 years of age.
+King had been battling cancer in the months prior to his death.
+He died in his Nashville, Tennessee, home on August 22, 2018, at 68 years of age.
 His death was announced through his personal Facebook page.
 Following King's death, former Lynyrd Skynyrd bandmate Rossington released a statement saying, "Ed was our brother, and a great songwriter and guitar player.
 I know he will be reunited with the rest of the boys in Rock and Roll Heaven.
 Our thoughts and prayers are with his family."